Yukinoroh/FSLangPatch/README.md

 + tr (Turkish)

-We welcome any contribution, new translation and even language variety.
+We welcome any contribution, new translation, even language variety, and even if they are partial.
 For information on how to add a language, look at "how to add a language" in the [documentation] folder.

 ===[Català]===